shrinerb/shrine/doc/changing_storage.md

 This guides shows how to move file attachments to a different storage in production, with zero downtime.

-_Note: The examples use the [Sequel] ORM, but it should easily translate to Active Record._

 Let's assume we have a `Photo` model with an `image` file attachment stored in AWS S3 storage: